-Put the stator coil back onto the plate.
-The thick black coil shows to the cable exit.
-Take care not the damage the wires.
-The stator has to snap in rather sharply.
+Put the stator coil back onto the plate, take care not the damage the wires. the stator has to snap in rather sharply.
 If it sets soft, you have probably jammed a wire underneath!

-Make sure that the inner opening of the stator unit slots evenly over the elevated fixing rim of the base plate otherwise the coil will sit lopsided and will touch the rotor, damaging it.
+Make sure that the inner opening of the stator unit slots evenly over the elevated fixing rim of the base plate - otherwise the coil will sit lopsided and will touch the rotor, damaging it.